ReidGlaze/ReidGlaze.github.io/_posts/2023-07-09-World-Bank-Analysis.md

 ![Alt Text](/assets/images/carbon9.png){: width="500" }
 *Category Sorting*

 Fine-tuning the substrings to categorize all 58 projects woudld have been exhausting.
 This is why there are still many null values.
 However, it was still possible to extract meaningful information.
-In the past 10 years, India has mostly received IDA funding for education**, disaster relief & resiliance, and water supply & sanitation.
+In the past 10 years, India has mostly received IDA funding for education, disaster relief & resiliance, and water supply & sanitation.

 ![Alt Text](/assets/images/categories.png){: width="500" }
 *Project Category Findings*